AikidoSec/firewall-node/README.md

 > The `Object.freeze()` method freezes an object.
 A frozen object can no longer be changed; freezing an object prevents new properties from being added to it, existing properties from being removed, prevents changing the enumerability, configurability, or writability of existing properties, and prevents the values of existing properties from being changed.

 We believe that there are legitimate cases of prototype changes, but they should happen only during the initialization step.
-Hence, we recommend including this package as the last one in your application code.
+Hence, we recommend calling `preventPrototypePollution` when your application is initialised.

 ```js
 import { protect, preventPrototypePollution } from '@aikidosec/guard';